neksa/mutagene/docs/motif_doc.rst

 Motif          Motif searched for in data
 Strand         DNA Strand that motif was searched for on.
 "T": transcribed strand, "N": non-transcribed strand, "A":
                any strand, "TN": all strands.
-Enrichment     Measure of motif's prevalence\ :sup:`c` mut_low_est    Conservative estimate for a number of mutations (of total number in input file, mutational burden) that
+Enrichment     Measure of motif's prevalence\ :sup:`3` mut_low_est    Conservative estimate for a number of mutations (of total number in input file, mutational burden) that
                match a given motif
 mut_high_est   Maximum number of mutations (of total number in input file) that match the motif